hsmyc/gocms/README.md

 # CMS

-This is a simple CMS built with Go, TS, HTMX, MongoDB, and TypeScript.
+This is a simple CMS built with Go, HTMX, MongoDB, and TypeScript.

 ## Features